Kyunki Saas Bhi Kabhi Bahu Thi: Plot

-Tulsi's grandchildren are now all grown-up.
-Tulsi lives in Haridwar with Krishna Tulsi, who later comes to Mumbai for her education and stays with the Viranis.
-Tulsi eventually reunites with Viranis while Meera is exposed by Mihir and imprisoned for Savita's murder.
+Tulsi travels to Haridwar, where she rescues a newborn girl abandoned by her father and names her Krishna Tulsi.
+Years later, the grown-up Krishna Tulsi comes to Mumbai for her education and stays with the Viranis.
+Tulsi eventually reunites with the family, while Mihir exposes Meera and she is imprisoned for Savita's murder.
 Mihir and Tulsi remarry.

-Tanya divorces Karan, realizing he still loves Nandini.
-Karan and Nandini remarry and try to find their lost son who was taken away by Mandira after his birth, but fail to do so.
-Sahil divorces Tripti realizing her true intentions and plots against his family, and reunites with Ganga who is now a successful businesswomen.
-Krishna Tulsi and Lakshya are in love.
-Mayank, who is mentally unstable, is arrested for attempting to molest Krishna.
-Krishna Tulsi is forced to marry Eklavya who is a lookalike of his father Ansh, and who mistreats her.
-Bhoomi loves Abir but ends up marrying Joydeep due to family turmoil while Abir marries Mohini's daughter, Archita.
-The sisters eventually accept their respective marriages and live happily.
+Tanya eventually divorces Karan after accepting that he still loves Nandini.
+Karan and Nandini remarry and try unsuccessfully to find their lost son, who had been taken by Mandira after his birth.
+Sahil divorces Tripti and reunites with Ganga, who has become a successful businesswoman.
+Krishna Tulsi and Lakshya fall in love, while Mayank is arrested for attempting to molest Krishna.
+Krishna is forced to marry Eklavya, who resembles his father Ansh and mistreats her.
+Bhoomi, who loves Abir, marries Joydeep because of family turmoil, while Abir marries Mohini's daughter Archita; the cousin sisters eventually accept their respective marriages.